sunny/actor/README.md

 SendNotification.call # => <Actor::Context …>
 ```

-Actors can accept and return multiple arguments.
-To do so, they read and write
+Actors return a context.
+Reading and writing to this context allows actors to
-to their `context` using inputs and outputs.
+accept and return multiple arguments.
 Let's find out how to do that.

 ### Inputs

-To accept arguments, use `input`:
+To accept arguments, use `input` to create a method named after this input:

 ```rb
 class GreetUser < Actor